pauldoh21/FlatpackAssembly/timelog.md

 *1 hour* Attended supervisor meeting
-*0.5 hours* Added rotation detection to tracking part validity checks *0.5 hours* Adjusted instructions to match paper instructions
+*0.5 hours* Added rotation detection to tracking part validity checks *0.5 hours* Adjusted instructions to match paper instructions *0.5 hours* Changed input system to be able to dynamically take new methods of input